telehash/telehash.github.io/v3/e3x/handshake.md

 ## Sequencing with `at`

-All decrypted handshake messages must contain an `"at":123456` with a 32 bit unsigned integer value to determine the newest generated handshake from either endpoint.
+All decrypted handshake messages must contain an `"at":123456` with a 64 bit positive unsigned integer value to determine the newest generated handshake from either endpoint.
 There is no requirement for the `at` value to be the current time, in sync, or accurate, only that it increases on all subsequent handshakes in the future from the last highest known value.

 Multiple messages as part of one handshake must all have the same `at` value and different types, only one message per type with the highest `at` is used.